iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer/getValue.md

 `string`

-The path of the file inside the protected data that you want to deserialize.
+The path of the value inside the protected data that you want to deserialize.

 <!-- prettier-ignore-start -->
 ```ts twoslash [NodeJS]